Cannabinoids

 Our work

 Over the past few years, the assessment of cannabinoids has been the fastest growing sector of our business.
 There is huge consumer demand for products containing cannabinoids, driven largely by the public interest in cannabidiol (CBD) – the major non-psychoactive component of hemp and cannabis plants.
 Companies are adding CBD and other cannabinoids to a plethora of consumer products (including foods, e-cigarettes, and cosmetics), and there is also much interest in the therapeutic benefits of CBD by our pharmaceutical clients.
-We have been tasked with assessing the safety of these products, flagging any toxicological concerns and identifying potential risks (for example to vulnerable sub-populations).
+As expert toxicologists, we are tasked with assessing the safety of these products, flagging any toxicological concerns and identifying potential risks (for example to vulnerable sub-populations).
+With our extensive experience, we support businesses to meet their regulatory and compliance requirements in this fast-growing sector.

-Food producers and formulators are adding cannabinoids, primarily CBD, to their products, including confectionary, beverages, and “well-being” products (e.g. oral drops), which are available to the general public.
-This potentially poses a health risk to the consumer, as certain of these cannabinoids are associated with adverse effects.
-Indeed, there is some evidence that CBD is associated with adverse effects on reproduction and on liver function; as such it is advised that individuals that are pregnant, breast-feeding or taking medication should refrain from taking CBD.
+Food producers and formulators are adding cannabinoids, primarily CBD, to their products, including confectionery, beverages, and “well-being” products (e.g. oral drops), which are available to the general public.
+However, the presence of cannabinoids in foods poses potential health risks to the consumer, as certain cannabinoids, including CBD, have been associated with adverse effects.
+Indeed, there is some evidence that CBD is associated with adverse effects on reproduction and on liver function.
+As such, it is advised that individuals that are pregnant, breast-feeding or taking medication should refrain from taking CBD.
 Further, food companies must apply for authorisation to add their CBD-containing products to the EU and UK markets.
 We can help with these activities.

 Pharmaceuticals

 CBD and THC are currently approved for use in the treatment of certain conditions (e.g. epilepsy).
-We have helped our pharmaceutical clients assess the ADME, pharmacology, and toxicity of CBD for medicinal applications.
+We help our pharmaceutical clients assess the ADME, pharmacology, and toxicity of CBD for medicinal applications.
 For example, we recently revised and updated an Investigational Brochure (IB) setting out the key pharmacological and toxicological issues concerning oral administration of CBD to patients.
-This IB review was submitted to the US Food and Drug Administration (FDA) and will be used by health care professionals running clinical trials in the US.
+This IB review was submitted to the US Food and Drug Administration (FDA) and will be used by healthcare professionals running clinical trials in the US.

 As companies look to innovate their e-cigarette product portfolio, Research & Development (R&D) has focused on replacing nicotine (which is highly addictive) in the e-liquid with CBD (e.g. as a nicotine cessation aid).
 We are experienced at assessing the potential hazards and consumer risks of inhaling CBD in the aerosol of e-cigarettes.
 The focus of these assessments is usually the available (albeit limited) studies in humans involving the inhalation of CBD, where adverse effects (e.g. on the respiratory tract) are recorded along with effects, for example, on mood and measures of anxiety.
 However, the majority of the available data involves the oral route of exposure, and therefore these assessments require consideration of route-to-route extrapolation (i.e. from the largely oral toxicity dataset to the consumer inhalation exposure).